kohutovic/febus-rules/appendices/03-penalties.md

     <tr>
       <td>1.10
       </td>
-      <td>Irregular moves in the arena *; twisting or pulling a seized blade *; hits made with violence or during or after accidental falling or accidental dropping of the weapon *; throwing the opponent by lifting their both of their feet off the ground *
+      <td>Irregular moves in the arena *; throwing the opponent by lifting their both of their feet off the ground *
       </td>
       <td>
       </td>